 The square retains several characteristics of 19th century - credits: Wikipedia

-With a somewhat simpler back story this square's name, this square's name comes from a former mayor of the city of Athens, Konstantinos Kotzias.
+With a somewhat simpler backstory, this square's name comes from a former mayor of the city of Athens, Konstantinos Kotzias.
 It's one of the most beautiful on our list, with the impressive neoclassical architecture apparent all around.
 Right in the front of the square, you will see the Townhall of Athens, complete with the statues of Pericles and Solon on each side.
-This square has an archaeological interest as well, since it used to be part of the Acharnian Way, which was going all the way to Acharnai, one of the 10 municipalities of ancient Athens.
+This square has an archaeological interest as well since it used to be part of the Acharnian Way, which was going all the way to Acharnai, one of the 10 municipalities of ancient Athens.
 Today, some of the ruins have been excavated and are visible from street level.
-While in the area, take a chance to visit the famous Krinos café, dating back to 1923, and try its traditional loukoumades-hot, honey soaked donuts served with cinnamon.
-Their taste and aroma are sure to ruin plain, chocolate-blazed donuts for ever, but we swear it's worth it!
+While in the area, take a chance to visit the famous Krinos café, dating back to 1923, and try its traditional loukoumades-hot, honey-soaked donuts served with cinnamon.
+Their taste and aroma are sure to ruin plain, chocolate-blazed donuts forever, but we swear it's worth it!

 In the heart of the Athens center,Monastiraki Square - credits: anshar/Depositphotos.com